Inexplicable768/Inexplicable768/README.md

 -  I’m interested in

-  Computer Science & Electrical Engineering, Natrulism & survival, nature, Music (I am a trombonist), poetry, art, video games
+  Programming, Computer Science, Electrical Engineering, Natrulism & survival, Nature, Music, video games, Swimming, Tennis & some other sports

 -  How to reach me